 Notable alumni include Sir Isaac Newton, Sir Francis Bacon, Charles Darwin, Jane Goodall, Alan Turing, Erasmus, Keynes, Thomas Malthus, Milton Friedman, Vladimir Nabakov, John Donne, John Milton, Lord Byron (who kept a pet bear in his room because he couldn’t have a dog), Emma Thompson, Stephen Fry, Hugh Laurie, John Cleese, Eddie Redmayne, and John Harvard.

 As the top university in the world, it is practically a breeding for the world’s elite: it has graduated 15 British Prime Ministers, 23 foreign heads of government, 9 monarchs, Oliver Cromwell, and three signers of the Declaration of Independence.
 Wow.
 If that doesn’t make you want to visit, I don’t know what could!

 Naturally, I wanted to visit all 31 colleges, but alas not all are open to visitors and many have early closing times.
-The ones I did visit, however, were absolutely beautiful and I highly recommend you to visit as many as you can whilst there on your day trip!
+The ones I did visit, however, were absolutely beautiful and I highly recommend you to visit as many as you can whilst there on your day trip from London!